-Universal Precautions
+A. Universal Precautions

-During practicum, students receive instructions on universal precautions in accordance with Occupational Safety and Health Administration (OSHA) guidelines for self-exposure to blood borne pathogens.
+During practicum, students receive instruction regarding universal

+(blood borne pathogens) precautions in accordance with Occupational Safety and Health Administration (OSHA) guidelines for exposure to blood borne pathogens.
 Students are expected to adhere to the protocol for blood borne pathogens post-exposure follow-up.

-Health Insurance
+B. Health Insurance

 Students are responsible for any costs associated with immunization and titers as well as treatment and follow-up of injuries incurred during the clinical practicum.
 Personal health insurance coverage is highly recommended.
+Some agencies require students to provide proof of health insurance.

-Injuries
+C. Injuries